-Yuma Uesaka is a New York-based saxophonist, composer, and educator from West Bloomfield, Michigan.
-Sought after for his versatile improvisational sensibility, Yuma has created music with Tyshawn Sorey, Jorge Roeder, Kendrick Scott, Andrew D’Angelo, and Jeff Lederer in the recent years.
+Yuma Uesaka is a New York-based saxophonist, composer, and educator from Michigan.
+Sought after for his versatile improvisational sensibility, Yuma has performed with Tyshawn Sorey, Jorge Roeder, Kendrick Scott, Andrew D’Angelo, and Jeff Lederer in the recent years.
 He is an alumnus of 2016 Banff International Jazz and Creative Music Workshop, directed by pianist-composer Vijay Iyer.

 He began playing the saxophone at age ten and soon after started to pursue jazz.
 During high school, he was a part of the Detroit Symphony Orchestra’s Civic Jazz Orchestra, where he received tutelage from bassist Rodney Whitaker.

 Yuma released his debut album, Spear and Shield, in June 2015.
 Dave Sumner from jazz blog, Bird is the Worm, praises the album as a “compelling debut from saxophonist Uesaka, who susses out some powerful moments from his gentle lyricism.”

 Yuma is a member of Polyfold Musical Arts Collective, whose focus is to support the creation, presentation, and ongoing development of creative music, and to foster artistic expression through education and outreach.

-Currently, Yuma resides in Brooklyn, New York immersing himself in the music scene.
-He spends his time performing, practicing, composing, and teaching.
+Currently, Yuma resides in Brooklyn, New York immersing himself in the downtown improvisational music scene.

 He has performed at various classic venues such as The Jazz Gallery, Zinc Bar, and Cornelia St Cafe.